skip to Main Content

 Recognition and definition of carers

-Recently, many interesting developments have taken place in Italy with regard to informal carers.
+Recently, several relevant developments have taken place in Italy with regard to informal carers.

 In August 2019, a bill entitled ‘Disposizioni per il riconoscimento ed il sostegno del caregiver familiare’ was submitted at the national Parliament.
-It is a unified proposal, combining all of the proposals submitted in the previous year.
-The bill intends to systematise and recognise the activities of carers in a more explicit and formal way than in the present legislation.
-Carers are defined as “individuals who take care in a continuously, voluntary and free way of a person for whom she/he feels affection who is not able to perform daily tasks by herself/himself”.
+It was a unified proposal, combining all of the proposals submitted in the previous year.
+The bill intended to systematise and recognise the activities of carers in a more explicit and formal way than in the present legislation.
+Carers are defined as “individuals who take care in a continuous, voluntary and free way, of a person for whom they feel affection, who is not able to perform daily tasks autonomously”.
 The informal carer should be helped by a “support network” made up of social workers, nurses, general practitioners and voluntary organisations.
 The support should be based not only on services and care allowances but also on psychological and “relational” help (including self-help).
 The bill also favours early retirement for carers, especially for those who have difficulty in reconciling work and care.
-While the text is perfectible, it includes numerous positive aspects (e.g. a broad definition of carers and a wide range of support services for carers).
+While the text is perfectible, it includes numerous positive aspects, such as a broad definition of carers and a wide range of support services for carers.
+The bill is currently being examined by the Parliamentary Committee for Social Affairs, and in July 2024 several Parliamentary hearings took place to consult stakeholders on the remit of this legislative proposition.
+It is not yet clear whether the cohabitation requirement will apply, when the bill will be voted on.

 References